 Following Raymond's departure in 1974, we were delighted and privileged to have John Eliot Gardiner as our Conductor until 1978.
 He encouraged the choir to give further concerts outside the Festival, including a memorable performance in London’s Royal Festival Hall.
 Thus, when the Festival was subsequently discontinued, the Choir was in a strong position to progress as an independent organisation albeit retaining its original name.

 While the Festival existed Portsmouth Festival Choir had a number of distinguished guest conductors including Sir Charles Groves, Sir David Willcocks, Sir Roger Norrington, Norman Del Mar, Alexander Lazarev and Richard Hickox.
 David Gibson became the musical director in 1978, and Martin Merry, Adrian Lucas, Rupert d’Cruze, David Truslove and Andrew Cleary took up successive appointments.
 Under Andrew's leadership the choir was named 'Best Classical Music Act' in the Portsmouth News Guide Awards 2011.
-In September 2011, Peter Allwood was appointed musical director.
+Peter Allwood was appointed musical director in September 2011.

 The Choir performs most of the standard choral repertoire from the Baroque masters to the 20th century, occasionally exploring less familiar music by living composers such as Malcolm Archer, Cecilia McDowall, Andrew Carter and Alex L'Estrange.